 Managing successful identification

-After the user has successfully performed an identification, the onSuccess
+After the user has successfully performed an identification, the onSuccess method of the passed callback is invoked.

 You will receive an object containing the kind of ID document that has been validated and a JWT signed by Opentech attesting the successful identification.
 The JWT may also be encrypted if you chose so during the project setup.